 wsl –install –d Distro name to install

-Following the installation of the Linux distribution, we will install a web server such as Nginx.
-The steps below will show you how to set up Nginx in Ubuntu (a Linux Distro).
+After installing the Linux distribution, we will install a web server, such as Nginx.
+The steps below show you how to set up Nginx on Ubuntu (a Linux Distribution).

 Step 2: Install NGINX